matthew-dong-dev/ICS-research/dev-notes/rnn-refactor.md

     - try exporting paths to the cert and key
     - problem was you didn't serve your flask app with its ssl_context argument so it was only accessible over http, once you added the context then it was only accessible over https
 1. move getMyClasses back into RNN_preprocess class
 1. update README, remove comments from /auth endpoint

-Misc

-### Notes / questions

 1. disable debugger & remove print statements before submitting PR
-1. Ask Jeff to verify that this shit works in production mode (vs no-pass) also plan still works as expected

 ### Questions